osmoscraft/osmosnote/packages/server/public/devlog.md

 - Consider support shortcut to insert current time (northstar?)
 - Use History Service to track every keypress and use debouncer to improve performance
 - Consider consolidating change tracking service with history service (caret state is an outlier)
+- Ctrl + k to insert link
+- Click to open link in current window
+- Ctrl + Click to open link in new window

 ## TextEngine V2